ch3riee/Security/Reference.md

 #### 4. UPDATE ROLE
 http://127.0.0.1:8080/rest/role/update?name=_______ </br>
 **name**: Role name to update permissions on.
 All previous permissions will be replaced for this role. <br/>
 **Request body**: Please pass in a JSON array with the permission names.
-The whole array of permissions will be set to this role. <br/>
+The whole array of permissions will be set to this role.
+If you specify permissions that do not already exist in the Permission table, these will be ignored.  <br/>

 ---